 It also helps determine the shelf life of a product by artificially aging it, creating a “time-lapse.”
 It tells us if a product will remain stable for a full two years and whether or not it’s normal for a formula to separate or change consistency over time.
 Conversely, products are also subjected to cold temperatures during stability testing to see if they can hold up to freezing temperatures.

 All Renée Rouleau Skin Care products go through this stability testing.
 They’re exposed to heat over long periods of time to ensure safety, performance, and longevity.
 So, rest assured that if your skincare products get hot, they won’t spoil or lose efficacy.

-Note: The oven test does not factor in UV light, so if a product sits out for long periods of time in UV light or sunlight, this most likely will weaken the performance of ingredients such as antioxidants and sun protection (which tend to break down in light).
-So definitely keep your products in a closed cosmetic bag and try not to subject them to long periods in the sun.
+Note: The oven test does not factor in UV light.
+If a product sits out for a long period of time in UV light and is housed in transparent packaging, it will most likely lose efficacy.
+This is because ingredients like antioxidants and UV filters (in sunscreen) tend to break down in the presence of light.
+That’s why I recommend storing your products in a closed cosmetic bag and doing your best to not subject them to extended sun exposure.